linode/apl-docs/docs/for-ops/console/backups.md

 To enable this feature, first make sure [Velero](../../apps/velero.md) is activated.
 :::

+When Velero is activated on the platform level, platform admins can create backups of Persistent Volumes (PVs) in Team namespaces using Otomi Console.
+When creating backups using Otomi Console, a Velero `schedule` resource is created that will create the backup at a specified time, defined by a Cron expression.

-All known Builds on the platform are listed here.
+All known Backups on the platform are listed here.
 Builds can be sorted based on:

 | Property      | Description                                            |
 | ------------- | ------------------------------------------------------ |